Alwilda – Imprisoned Viking Princess Who Became A Pirate Queen

 However, Alwilda didn't like the idea of marrying an unknown prince.

 When Prince Alf entered her room, he discovered Alwilda was gone.
-Apparently, her mother had helped her to escape.
+Her mother had helped her to escape.
 To avoid her impending marriage, Alwilda fled and joined her female friends.
 These young women dressed as men and were sailors.
-Together, Alwilda and her female pirates commandeered a ship.
-One day during their journeys, they came across a ship that had lost its captain.
+Together, Alwilda and her female pirates hijacked a ship.
+One day during their journeys, they encountered a ship that had lost its captain.
 Because of her skills, the pirates unanimously elected Alwilda as their captain.
 Dressed as a man, Alwilda became a successful and feared pirate, but it seems she could not escape her fate.

 News about her piracy reached, and the King of Denmark sent his son and a navy ship to battle with the troublesome pirates.